splightplatform/terraform-provider-splight/CONTRIBUTE.md

 ## Splight Terraform Provider

-:warning: Do not forget to update the examples/docs for each change in the provider resources and data sources (see: [Generate docs](#generate-docs)).
+:warning: Please remember to update the examples and documentation for each change in the provider resources and data sources.
+Keeping these up to date is crucial, as the Pulumi provider uses this documentation as input.
+For more details, see Generate docs.

 ### Requirements